 The Shennong Stream tour is exhilarating and fun.
 The scenery along this tributary of the Yangtze is spectacular.
 All along the river's shores are signs of ancient Chinese civilization.
 There is much to look at: steep ridges and peaks, huge caves, thick vegetation, wildflowers, plank roads built along cliffs and the ancient hanging coffins which date back approximately 2,000 years.
 Ancient local inhabitants buried their dead in hanging coffins in little recesses in the sides of the cliffs.
 How they got the coffins to these remote areas baffles scholars to this day.
 Due to their high elevation, many of the coffins cannot be seen with the naked eye.
 Now you can get a better view than ever before, because the Three Gorges Dam has been completed and the water level of the stream is now higher.

 Along the stream, your local guide will point to the markers indicating the height that the stream has flooded in the past.
 Everything below these markers has been below water at some point.

-You will not only the shear vertical cliffs and jagged peaks, but also will observe some of the spectacular wildlife that lives in the area.
+You will not only the sheer vertical cliffs and jagged peaks but also will observe some of the spectacular wildlife that lives in the area.
 It is a real treat to see macaque monkeys, and tropical birds flying overhead.

 One way people along the Yangtze River have made their living for centuries, is by boat tracking.
 Even today with diesel engines, boat trackers are the only way for a boat to travel on the river.
 Originally boat trackers worked all over the Yangtze River, but now they are primarily located on the Shennong Stream.